-Residential students live in Ogg Hall, the newest residence on the UW–Madison campus with spacious double rooms, air-conditioning, small refrigerators, and clock radios.
+Residential students live in Ogg Hall on the UW–Madison campus.
+Opened in 2007, it offers spacious double rooms, air-conditioning, small refrigerators and clock radios.

-Each bathroom provides a private shower and changing area and serves four guest rooms located immediately adjacent.
-We have different floor and floor wing options available depending on gender identity.
-Students will be asked for their gender identification and housing preferences in the registration process.
+Each bathroom includes a private shower and changing area and serves four guest rooms located immediately adjacent.
+Various floor and floor wing options are available depending on gender identity.
+Students are asked for their gender identity and housing preferences during the registration process.

 All facility areas are smoke-free, including guest rooms.

 No parking is available at the halls.
 Registration materials will include details on parking arrangements close to camp.